-What is the last date of arrival for January 2022 on-campus programs?
+What is the last date of arrival for Spring 2022 on-campus programs?

-The last date of arrival for on-campus programs (pathway and A-level) in January 2022 will be no later than 5 weeks from the published course start date.
+The last date of arrival for on-campus programs (pathway and A-level) starting in March or April 2022 will be no later than 5 weeks from the published course start date.
 We expect students to arrive in time for the start date, but we understand that unexpected delays may mean this isn’t possible.